iamharshit13/100DaysCodeChallange/README.md

 # 20th Day
   Revsision day.
 Revised the basic concepts for python created a basic text to speech program and inputted a motivational text file.
 Now i have a motivational audio to start my day well.
+## 21st Day: It's A Habit Now 😍🤣
+  created a basic email sender using smtp and ssl brushed up some important concepts of python.